 The Third Party Litigation Funding Law Review: Norway

-Although third party litigation funding2 is still an uncommon concept in Norway, recent years have seen increased momentum in the market.
+Although third party litigation funding2 is still a somewhat uncommon concept in Norway, recent years have seen increased momentum in the market.
 Several legal proceedings have been backed by third parties and, in 2021, a Norwegian court of first instance will have to consider whether to allow Norway's first-ever funded (opt-out) class action lawsuit.

 As at September 2021, there is only one professional provider of third party funding services based in Norway: Therium Capital Management Nordic AS (Therium Nordic).
 The company, which is partly owned and funded by UK-based Therium Group Holdings Limited, was established in 2016.

 While an increasing number of Norwegian legal practitioners are advertising the benefits of third party funding to their clients, many still appear sceptical about the concept.
 Moreover, a study published in 2018 reported that Norwegian buyers of legal services are less likely to resort to third party litigation funding in the near future than their Danish, Finnish and Swedish colleagues.3 These perceptions may change as third party funding arrangements become more common in Norway and elsewhere in the Nordic countries.

 Claims purchase arrangements are less rare than third party financing arrangements and are widely accepted throughout the Norwegian legal industry.

 Legal and regulatory framework

 i Absence of legislation explicitly regulating third party funding, uncertainty concerning licensing requirements

-As at September 2020, there is no legislation or other mandatory rules in Norway explicitly regulating third party funding.
+As at September 2021, there is no legislation or other mandatory rules in Norway explicitly governing third party funding.

 Third party funding is neither addressed in the procedural law governing civil litigation nor in the most common procedural rules of arbitration.
 In addition, there is no case law discussing regulatory issues or the legality of third party funding arrangements.